Chao-Xi/jxazurebook/docs/az400/2az400_test.md

-### Question #16
+### Question #11 💩

 DRAG DROP You are configuring Azure DevOps build pipelines.

 You plan to use hosted build agents.

 Which build agent pool should you use to compile each application type?

 To answer, drag the appropriate build agent pools to the correct application types.

-Each build agent pool may be used once, more than once, or not at all.
+**Each build agent pool may be used once, more than once, or not at all. **

 You may need to drag the split bar between panes or scroll to view content.

 NOTE: Each correct selection is worth one point.